Alexander-Qinn/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](RealStep2.png)
 <Br/>
 3.Trying Some Commands\
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;There are many useful commands, use this sheet below and try some yourself!
+There are many useful commands, use this sheet below and try some yourself!
 ![Image](CommandList.png)
 <Br/>
 4.Moving files with SCP\